 Hale Hōʻikeʻike at the Bailey House in Wailuku hosts the largest Lei Day celebration on Maui.

 Maui Arts and Cultural Center usually hosts an annual Lei Day concert featuring local musicians, though nothing was on their event calendar as of April 7, 2022.

 Kauai Lei Day events

-Kauai Museum typically hosts annual May Day Lei Contest, though nothing was announced on their event website as of April 7, 2022.
+Kauai Museum typically hosts annual May Day Lei Contest.

 Honolulu Parks & Rec Lei Day